Paul Onwuanibe

-Paul Onwuanibe (Born 29 June 1965) is an African business magnate.
-He is best known as the MD/CEO of Landmark Group – an African-focused real estate and serviced office company having over 500 companies as clients with offices in five continents.
+Paul Onwuanibe (Born 29 June 1965) is a British-Nigerian business magnate.
+He is best known as the MD/CEO of Landmark Africa Group, an African-focused real estate company.

+Early life and education

-Onwuanibe was born in Paddington, London to George Onwuanibe. and Dorothy Onwuanibe.
+Onwuanibe was born in Paddington, London to George Onwuanibe and Dorothy Onwuanibe.
 His parents are of Nigerian descent.
 He has one elder sister, Angela, and one elder brother, Anthony.

+His father was a diplomat and wanted his children to stay in touch with their Nigerian roots, so Paul and his siblings education would be a mix of both countries and cultures.
 He attended primary and part of his secondary school in the United Kingdom with a brief stint at Eton College for boys.
 At 16, he was admitted into the University of Nigeria where he obtained a BSc (Hons) in Architecture.

 Onwuanibe returned to London after his first degree and proceeded to South Bank University, London in 1989 for a Masters in Construction Project management followed by a Masters in Environmental Design and property development from Imperial College, London in 1990.
-In 1993 he obtained an MBA from the London Business School with a distinction for his dissertation on the Value chain analysis.
+In 1993 he obtained an MBA from the London Business School.

-He is a devoted family man who loves to spend time with his children.

 Career

+In 1991, he became the Development Director for Beacon Housing UK.
+In 1995 he became executive responsible for Property and Logistics team Regus, a global serviced office company.

+In 1997, Onwuanibe became Chief Executive Officer of Landmark Group, a Nigerian hospitality, commercial real estate, and development and services company.